 Juvenile Abundance Surveys.
 In 1979, MDMR established the Juvenile Alosine Survey for the Kennebec/Androscoggin estuary to monitor the abundance of juvenile alosines at 14 permanent sampling sites.
 Four sites are on the upper Kennebec River, three on the Androscoggin River, four on Merrymeeting Bay, one each on the Cathance, Abagadasset, and Eastern rivers.
 These sites are in the tidal freshwater portion of the estuary.
-Since 1994, Maine DMR added six additional sites in the lower salinity-stratified portion of the Kennebec River.
+Since 1994, MDMR added six additional sites in the lower salinity-stratified portion of the Kennebec River.

 Over the entire sampling period (1979-2012), the overall highest average catch per unit effort (CPUE) for juvenile American shad was found in the Abagadasset River (11.46 shad per haul), followed by the upper Kennebec River (9.02).
-Merrymeeting Bay (4.99), the Cathance (3.83), Eastern (2.87), and the lower Kennebec rivers (2.09) all have lower but consistent CPUE values.
+Merrymeeting Bay (4.99), the Cathance (3.83), Eastern (2.87), and the lower Kennebec rivers (2.09) all have consistent CPUE values, though smaller than found in the Abagadasset and upper Kennebec rivers.
 The Androscoggin River consistently has low catches of shad or years where no shad are caught (0.51 shad per haul; Table 3).
 The strength of these data in identifying successful spawning areas is limited because sampling in performed after the spawning event, and juvenile shad may have become dispersed from their natal location by passive larval drift.
 These data may provide some insight into juvenile shad habitat.